Skip to Content

 Once the mahogany was cut out, I placed it on top of the pizza peel and sketched the half moon the same circumference as the circle.
 I cut this out on the bandsaw.

-First, I used my trim router with a 1/2″ roundover bit and table saw router table to roundover the top of the pizza peel and both sides of the pizza peel long handle.
-I didn’t round over the bottom of the round part of the pizza peel because I want this to sit flat.
+I used my trim router with a 1/2″ roundover bit and table saw router table to roundover the top of the pizza peel and both sides of the pizza peel long handle.

 DIY Pizza Peel - 25 - roundover